ws-kj/xsnip/README.md

 While most screenshot tools require either a cli flag or a button to save images to the clipboard, xsnip selections made with the left mouse button will automatically be copied.

 ## Installation
-xsnip requires xclip for clipboard support, which can usually be installed via your system package manager.
+xsnip requires xclip and libpng, both which can usually be installed via your system package manager.

-With xclip installed and repo cloned:
+With dependencies installed and repo cloned:

 `make`